Shillong

 Shillong has steadily grown in size since it was made the civil station of the Khasi and Jaintia Hills in 1864 by the British.
-In 1874, on the formation of Assam as the Chief Commissioner's Province, it was chosen as the headquarters of the new administration because of its convenient location between the Brahmaputra and Surma valleys and more so because the climate of Shillong was much cooler than tropical India.
+In 1874, on the formation of Assam as the Chief Commissioner's Province, Shillong was chosen as the headquarters of the new administration because of its convenient location between the Brahmaputra and Surma valleys and more so because the climate of Shillong was much cooler than tropical India.
 Shillong remained the capital of undivided Assam until the creation of the new state of Meghalaya on 21 January 1972, when Shillong became the capital of Meghalaya, and Assam moved its capital to Dispur in Guwahati.

 History

-Shillong was capital for composite Assam during the British regime and later till a separate State of Meghalaya was formed.
+Shillong was the capital of composite Assam during the British regime and for a quarter century in independent India until a separate State of Meghalaya was formed 1972.
 David Scott, the British civil servant of the East India Company, was the Agent of the Governor-General North East Frontier.
 During the First Anglo-Burmese War the British authorities felt the need for a road to connect Sylhet and Assam.
 The route was to traverse across the Khasi and Jaintia Hills.
 David Scott overcame the difficulties his administration faced from the opposition of the Khasi Syiems – their chiefs and people.
 Impressed by the favourable cool climate of Khasi Hills, they negotiated with the Syiem of Sohra in 1829 for a sanatorium for the British.
 Thus began the consolidation of British interests in the Khasi-Jaintia Hills.